Sub-pagesFor moments specific to a particular entry, go to the following:

 - Everything Jimmy does in "Sponsored Content" is amazing.

-- Mr. Garrison calling out the South Park citizens for condoning the lewd acts he performed in front of his class in "The Death Camp of Tolerance".
+- Mr. Garrison calling out the South Park citizens at the Museum of Tolerance for condoning the lewd acts he performed in front of his class in "The Death Camp of Tolerance".

 - Mr. Garrison deciding to swallow his pride and admit to the American people that he's not a good candidate, he doesn't really have a plan and he shouldn't be elected president took a lot of guts.
 Pity it didn't work.
 Eventually, Mr. Garrison manages to hit a nerve when he starts making sexist comments.
 When women start walking out, he mocks them for being selective in their views on political correctness.